-The screen plays an important part in the overall performance of the coax and because we have disturbed it we are going to cover the screen joint with a layer of silver foil to give continuity.
+The screen plays an important part in the overall performance of the coax and because we have disturbed it we are going to cover the screen joint with a layer of silver foil to provide continuity.

-Cut some silver foil to the approx width between both sides of the outer installation and wrap it around the screen joint 2 or 3 times and secure in the middle with a little piece of installation tape , don’t worry about trying to pull the silver foil tight at this point as it will be forced down onto the screen joint properly when we tape the whole connection off.
+Cut some silver foil to the approx width between both sides of the outer insulation and wrap it around the screen joint 2 or 3 times and secure in the middle with a little piece of insulation tape , don’t worry about trying to pull the silver foil tight at this point as it will be forced down onto the screen joint properly when we tape the whole connection off.

 Taping up the Connection